Living-with-machines/zooniverse-analysis-workshop/README.md

 [Zooniverse](https://www.zooniverse.org/) is probably the world’s most popular crowdsourcing platform, used by dozens of cultural heritage organisations.
 But the resulting annotations from Zooniverse can be hard to use ‘as is’.
 Do you want to learn how to turn Zooniverse data into something you can use in catalogues, on web pages or in research?
 Then this session is for you!
 Zooniverse: how to download and analyse your task annotations will introduce the widely used Zooniverse platform and the services it offers, and share new developments in using the Library’s IIIF items on Zooniverse.
 Then we get hands-on!
 You’ll learn how to process your annotations to obtain a clean and readable spreadsheet for your project.

+The following tutorial has been created both for people without prior knowledge of Python and Jupyter Notebooks and for those who have a basic or advanced knowledge.

+If you feel you belong to the first type of audience, do not feel daunted by the code that will follow.
+You can simply focus on the following three main steps, which we will cover in more depth in the tutorial.
+For your convenience, you'll recognise these steps as they are anticipated by a :pushpin:

+1. Downloading annotations from zooniverse
+2. Uploading the annotations to the Notebook
+3. Exporting the outpu

 If you are new to Jupyter Notebooks, may we suggest Daniel van Strien’s ["Introduction to Jupyter Notebooks: the weird and the wonderful"](https://github.com/Living-with-machines/Jupyter-Notebooks-The-Weird-and-Wonderful).

 ## Aims